MooersLab/pymolsnips/README.md

 <h3 name="spacemacs">Spacemacs (Universal)</h3>
 Spacemacs (pronounced *space macs*) is a *Vim* emulator that runs on top of *Emacs*.
 Its command leader is the spacebar hence the word *space* in the name.
-It is very different from running the *Emacs* in evil-mode (evil-mode enables the use of vim keybindings in *Emacs*).
+It is very different from running the *Emacs* in evil-mode (evil-mode enables the use of Vim keybindings in *Emacs*).
 As a result, it should be treated as a separate editor from *Emacs* and *Vim*.

 *Spacemacs* has its own set of mnemonic commands that you need to master.
 In other words, you will use *Vim*, *Emacs*, and *Spacemacs* commands in one editor.
 It might be less intimidating if you have mastered some of the basics of *Vim* and *Emacs*.
-*Spacemacs* does not go as far as allowing you to use vim plugins and configurations although you do have full access to the emacs plugins which are known as packages.
+*Spacemacs* does not go as far as allowing you to use Vim plugins and configurations although you do have full access to the emacs plugins which are known as packages.
 </details>

 <details>